Zylann/zCraft/readme.md

 Compiling
 =========

-Compiler settings :
+Compiler requirements :
-- C++11, compiles fine with GCC 4.7.2 (I use MinGW on Windows)
+- C++11, compiles fine with GCC 4.7.2 or MinGW on Windows.
+(MSVC compatibility is not my priority)

 Dependencies :
 - SFML 2 RC (I recompiled it for the last MinGW)